TheWorldAvatar/viz/doc/config.md

-    "help": true, // Should the help page be enabled "dashboard": false, // Should the analytics page be enabled "map": true, // Should the map page be enabled "registry": false, // Should the registry page be enabled },
+    "help": true, // Should the help page be enabled "dashboard": false, // Should the analytics page be enabled "map": true, // Should the map page be enabled "registry": false // Should the registry page be enabled },
   "links": [
     {